-scenarios had logical effects on ENA indices, with opposite responses to the increased or decreased fishing pressure, CC scenarios had surprising effects.
-For example, the 2050 CC scenario increased the SOI of the Coastal Bay of Seine region, while the 2100 CC scenario greatly decreased it (Figure 5).
-This is linked to the different effects of CC on the groups of the Ecospace model (Supplementary Tables S37-S52).
+437 Climate change scenarios displayed much larger variation in their ENA indices than fishing scenarios did.
+The CC 2100 scenario was the one with the highest number of strong 438 439 variations with the reference scenario ($| \partial Cliff | > 0.474$, Figure - 5).
+While fishing scenarios 440 had logical effects on ENA indices, with opposite responses to the increased or decreased 441 fishing pressure, CC scenarios had surprising effects.
+For example, the 2050 CC scenario 442 increased the SOI of the Coastal Bay of Seine region, while the 2100 CC scenario greatly 443 decreased it (Figure - 5).
+This is linked to the different effects of climate change on the groups 444 of the Ecospace model (Supplementary materials Table S - 37 to S - 52).

 All but two indices displayed medium to strong variation in the 2100 CC scenario.
-Flow diversity (H) in the Central English Channel region and recycling (FCI) in the Offshore Bay of Seine region were the only indices displaying negligible variation compared to the reference scenario (Figure 5).
-In the 2050 CC scenario, six indices displayed negligible variation compared to the reference scenario, especially in the Offshore
+Flow diversity (H) in the Central English Channel region and recycling (FCI) in the Offshore Bay of Seine region were the only indices displaying negligible variation compared to the reference scenario (Figure - 5).
+In the 2050 CC scenario, six indices displayed negligible variation compared to the reference scenario, especially in the Offshore Bay of Seine (3 indices) and the

-Bay of Seine (three indices) and the Central English Channel (two indices; Figure 5).
-Variations due to the 2050 CC scenario were small or negligible.
-This difference between the 2050 and 2100 scenarios is linked to the greater effect of CC on the trophic group's habitat suitability in the 2100 scenario than in the 2050 scenario (Supplementary Figure S41).
+450 Central English Channel (2 indices) (Figure - 5).
+Variations due to the 2050 CC scenario were 451 small or negligible.
+This difference between the 2050 and 2100 scenarios is linked to the 452 greater effect of climate change on the trophic group's habitat suitability in the 2100 scenario 453 than in the 2050 scenario (Supplementary materials Figure S - 41).

-In general, the Coastal Bay of Seine region was the most sensitive area to CC (in both the 2050 and 2100 scenarios), with negligible variation of only one of its ecological indices, followed by the Central English Channel (three indices), and finally the Offshore Bay of Seine (four indices).
+In general, the Coastal Bay of Seine region was the most sensitive area to CC (in both the 2050 and 2100 scenarios), with negligible variation of only one of its ecological indices, followed by the Central English Channel (3 indices) and finally the Offshore Bay of Seine (4 indices).